OneTrueKirk/onetruekirk.github.io/salon/trilemma.md

 # "The Stablecoin Trilemma" Review

 This is a peer review article as part of the first Credit Salon.
 See all the submitted articles and my reviews [here](https://onetruekirk.github.io/).
 You can comment below with your own thoughts.
 This post is reviewing [an article on the "stablecoin trilemma"](https://fortunafi.beehiiv.com/p/the-stablecoin-trilemma) submitted by [Nick Garcia](https://twitter.com/thecurious_gark) of Fortunafi.
-Link to original submission [here](https://www.notion.so/dyadstable/DYAD-SSOT-441278f1a75c4760bbd0cac5dc8505bb?pvs=4).

 ## When life gives you lemmas